gvwilson/thirdbit/src/fiction/in-heck/index.md

 Undiminished!
 Now, lie down, just here, yes?"
-It gestured at a nearby workbench with an arm that had one too many joints.
+It gestured at a nearby workbench with one of its skinnier arms.

 "Um…"
 Gumption glanced at Dockety.
 "Why do you want me to—"

 "Quiet!"
-the bot roared.
+the three-armed bot snapped.
 "What this one does goes beyond mere fabrication.
 It is *art*,
 and it requires the utmost concentration!"

+"But—"

-Its knee and wheel squeaked in unison as it edged forward.
+The bot's knee and wheel clanked and squeaked as it rounded on Gumption.
 "Central is cunning,"
-it continued,
+it hissed.
-lowering its voice.
 If it had possessed eyes,
 Gumption was sure it would have glanced around for dramatic effect.
 "A simple carapace would hide your fur,